bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

   </ul>

-<br />Upon completing the course, students should have the background to develop reproducible bioinformatic workflows tailored to their research questions, as well as familiarity with resources for expanding upon these skills.
+Upon completing the course, students should have the background to develop reproducible bioinformatic workflows tailored to their research questions, as well as familiarity with resources for expanding upon these skills.

 <a name="Objectives"></a>
 <header>